-The international scientific journal: Infrastructure and Ecology of Rural Areas provides a platform is dedicated to researchers, engineers, economists, social scientists and everyone engaged in environmental and ecology problems of rural areas, particularly related to the technical infrastructure.
+The scientific journal: "Infrastruktura i Ekologia Terenów Wiejskich / Infrastructure and Ecology of Rural Areas" provides a platform is dedicated to researchers, engineers, economists, social scientists and everyone engaged in environmental and ecology problems of rural areas, particularly related to the technical infrastructure.

-The editor-in-chief of the journal: Infrastructure and Ecology of Rural Areas is responsible for, among other, preventing publication malpractice.
+The editor-in-chief of the journal: "Infrastruktura i Ekologia Terenów Wiejskich / Infrastructure and Ecology of Rural Areas" is responsible for, among other, preventing publication malpractice.
 Unethical behavior is unacceptable and Journal does not tolerate plagiarism in any form.
 Journal and this Publication Ethics and Malpractice Statement are a good occasion to present examples of misconduct to explain the possible mistakes authors should avoid.

 All authors and co-authors who submit their articles to the Journal agree with publishing of their reviewed texts on the web-pages of the Journal and with submission of full text articles in order to be evaluated for coverage in international scientific databases.